Plantation / Swamp Tour

 Travel past Whitney, Evergreen, Felicity & St. Joseph Plantations, ghosts of the past that front the Mississippi River, where rich crops of sugar cane, cotton, and indigo from these fertile lands once traveled to far ports of trade.
 On your journey to this historic setting, you'll also have the opportunity to enjoy a panoramic view of Lake Pontchartrain as you cross the Bonnet Carre Spillway (the flood outlet of the Mississippi River).

-You can purchase lunch, a snack, salad or sandwich in the Plantation Café to enjoy at the picnic tables or aboard the coach prior to the swamp tour.
+You can purchase lunch, a snack, salad, or a sandwich in the Plantation Café to enjoy at the picnic tables or aboard the coach prior to the swamp tour.

 Then it’s a short ride to the Manchac Swamp where you will cruise through a privately-owned wildlife refuge, home to the legend of “Rougarou”, the Cajun werewolf.
 View the majestic cypress trees in Louisiana’s swamps bordering the Mississippi River